-- The number of Variants and Situations is not limited. - There is no restriction in combining the variant definitions with any substructuring feature. - In each substructure the selection of system, constraint, loading and result Variants is independent of the selections made for other substructures (e.g. useful for models with symmetry/antisymmetry). - PERMAS keeps a record of all calculation steps already completed.
+- Variants and Situations are identified by user defined names. - The number of Variants and Situations is not limited. - There is no restriction in combining the variant definitions with any substructuring feature. - In each substructure the selection of system, constraint, loading and result Variants is independent of the selections made for other substructures (e.g. useful for models with symmetry/antisymmetry). - PERMAS keeps a record of all calculation steps already completed.
 In this manner, multiple calculations are avoided when using a Variant repeatedly.

-Figure 45: Cyclic symmetry of a fan Behr GmbH & Co., Stuttgart, Germany.
+Figure 67: Cyclic symmetry of a fan Behr GmbH & Co., Stuttgart, Germany.